 Addresses scientific, regulatory, and technical aspects of air quality monitoring, including pollutant formation and dispersion, pollution control, national emissions standards, and methods for monitoring pollutants and air quality.
 Prerequisite: CHEM 130 or CHEM 190 recommended or consent of the instructor.
 LEC.

 EVRN 771.
-Project Management for Science Managers.
-2 Hours.
+Project Management for Science and Technical Managers.
+3 Hours.

 Students will learn to use current project planning tools to develop project plans that aid in bringing a project to completion on time and within budget.
 They will demonstrate the ability to manage projects within a science organization.
 LEC.

 EVRN 772.
-Organizational Management for Science Managers.
-2 Hours.
+Organizational Management and Leadership in Science and Technical Organizations.
+3 Hours.

 Explores concepts and practices in leadership, organizational behavior and change management.
 Emphasis is placed on understanding dynamics of individuals and groups in organizational structures focused on research and innovation.
 Students will tackle organizational culture, management approaches, performance-building, and creativity and innovation management in science organizations.
 LEC.

 EVRN 773.
-Management of People in Science Organizations.
-2 Hours.
+Organizational Communication and Supervision in Science and Technical Organizations.
+3 Hours.

-Explores the duties and responsibilities of a scientist placed in a supervisor/manager role.
-Addresses management of scientists and technicians as part of an integrated team, conflict management, recruitment and interviewing, professional development of employees, performance management, and an overview of human resources law and compliance.
+Explores the duties and responsibilities of a supervisor/manager.
+Addresses management of an integrated team, recruitment and interviewing, professional development of employees, performance management, effective workplace communications; collaboration, and managing organizational conflict.
 LEC.

 EVRN 774.
-Financial Management in Science Organizations.
-2 Hours.
+Financial Management in Science and Technical Organizations.
+3 Hours.

 The goal of this course is to gain an understanding of finance, budget, and accounting in a science organization.
 The student will learn how to interpret and understand basic financial statements; how to make good decisions based on them; learn essential accounting concepts and characteristics of accounting systems; and budgeting/ forecasting in a science-based organization.
 LEC.